SongOnWater/KMSunflower_CP/README.md

 # Sunflower migration to KMP/CMP

 [Sunflow](https://github.com/android/sunflower) is a sample project of Google to demonstrate Jetpack Components and Compose.
 This project has migrated it to  Kotlin/Compose Multiplatform.
-The main work of migration is replace the Android Jetpack Components and libraries to corresponding multiplatform ones.
+The main work of migration is replacing the Android Jetpack Components and libraries to corresponding multiplatform ones.
 Here is the main replacement mapping.
 |Android(A)|Multiplatform|
 | ------- | ------- |